wtanner/vim-config/README.md

 vim-config
 ==========

+There are two branches of this repository: "simple" and "complex". "simple" uses default vim 7.4.x properties and colorschemes, while "complex" includes add-ons such as command-t and vimwiki.

 ## Steps to clone and setup this vim-config

 	cd ~
 	git clone git://github.com/wtanner/vim-config.git ./.vim
     	cd ~/.vim

+        simple:
+          done!

+        complex:
 	./install.sh

-## Steps used create this vim-config repository…
+## Steps used create the "complex" vim-config repository:

 1. Initialize the repo
 2. Add submodules